namishh/webby/README.md

 ### what is bad about this server
 - [ ] no dynamic routing
 - [ ] not multi-threaded
-- [ ] a somewhat bad implmentation of the routing
+- [ ] a somewhat bad implementation of the routing

 ### todo / future plans
 - [x] fix the life of the server